Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 ### What is Snowpark ML?

 [Snowpark ML](https://docs.snowflake.com/en/developer-guide/snowpark-ml/index) includes the Python library and underlying infrastructure for end-to-end ML workflows in Snowflake.
-With Snowpark ML, data scientists and ML engineers can use familiar Python frameworks for preprocessing, feature engineering, and training models that can be deployed and managed entirely in Snowflake without any data movement, silos or governance trade-offs.
-Snowpark ML has 2 components: Snowpark ML Modeling for model development and Snowpark ML Operations including the Snowpark Model Registry (public preview) for model deployment and management.
+With Snowpark ML, data scientists and ML engineers can use familiar Python frameworks for preprocessing, feature engineering, and training models that can be managed entirely in Snowflake without any data movement, silos or governance trade-offs.
+Snowpark ML has 2 components: Snowpark ML Modeling for model development and Snowpark ML Operations including the Snowpark Model Registry (public preview) for model management and batch inference.

 ![snowpark_ml_overview](assets/snowpark_ml_overview.png)

 This quickstart will focus on
 * Snowpark ML Modeling API, which enables the use of popular Python ML frameworks, such as scikit-learn and XGBoost, for feature engineering and model training without the need to move data out of Snowflake.
-* Snowpark Model Registry, which provides scalable and secure deployment and management of ML models in Snowflake, regardless of origin.
+* Snowpark Model Registry, which provides scalable and secure model management of ML models in Snowflake, regardless of origin.

 Using these features, you can build and operationalize a complete ML workflow, taking advantage of Snowflake's scale and security features.